 Injuries: The Bruins will be without defenseman Brandon Carlo for the entire series, which is a big blow.
 Middle-six forward Riley Nash is a good bet to miss the first game, but his status isn’t clear yet.
 Toronto has no real injury concerns.

-Market Watch: This series opened at Boston -165/Toronto +145 at 5dimes, which means some money clearly came in on the Buds.
+Market Watch: This series opened at Boston -165/Toronto +145, which means some money clearly came in on the Buds.

 Setting the Stage: Toronto finished fourth in the East with 105 points.
 Its reward?
 No home-ice advantage in the first round against Boston and then a potential date with Tampa in the second.
 Some playoff format we got here, eh?